 - Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - The practice employed a receptionist who was a Latvian and Russian speaker.
+We saw notices in the reception areas informing patients this service was available in a number of commonly spoken eastern European languages as well as Portuguese. - The practice had specifically employed a receptionist who was a Latvian and Russian speaker.
+A GP was a Portuguese speaker.